Blady-Com/gnoga/deps/simple_components/sqlite-sources/readme_components.txt

-This directory contains the sources of SQLite (so called amalgation)  as distributed at the download page:
+This  directory contains  the sources of SQLite (so called amalgamation) as distributed at the download page:

    http://www.sqlite.org/download.html